web3tyan/web3tyan/README.md

 You can click the Preview link to take a look at your changes.
 --->

-📂 Language skills:
+📂 Languages:
-— Ukrainian native;
+- Ukrainian (native)
-— Russian native;
+- Russian native
-— English A1;
+- English A1
-— German B1;
+- German B1

+✨ Skills:
+- Copywriting (posts on socials, text)
+- Design by Photoshop (pictures, branded stickers, memes, giffs)
+- Video tutorials on Youtube, guides, shorts (TikTok)
+- Content creating (challenges, quizes)
+- Streams on Twitch

 🧬 Other experience:
 - 👤 I participated in Goldfinch FA.